About Paper Prisons

 The Paper Prisons Initiative of Santa Clara University conducts empirical research to draw attention to the tens of millions of Americans burdened by contact with the criminal justice system despite being eligible for relief from this contact.
 We document the “second chance gap” between eligibility for and delivery of relief from the criminal justice system as provided by, e.g. reinfranchisement, resentencing, or records expungement, using the methodology described in America's Paper Prisons: The Second Chance Gap (Mich.
 Law.
 Rev. 2020).

 We are a multi-disciplinary team of students, lawyers, data scientists, and social scientists, including several systems-impacted leaders, that works with advisors and advocates to raise awareness of and narrow the Second Chance Gap, as defined by our research.
-We also host second chance and empathy hackathons that draw upon Bryan Stevenson’s “power of proximity” to support and.
-Contact us about collaboration: firstname.lastname@example.org.
+We also host second chance and empathy hackathons that draw upon Bryan Stevenson’s “power of proximity”.
+Contact us about collaboration: email@example.com.